Omegamoney/Omegamoney/README.md

 - 🎓 I'm currently studying software engineering at UMC.
 - 🔭 I'm currently working at TeraCorporation.
+- 🌟 Proficient in Python.
-- 🌱 I'm learning Java.
+- 🌱 Ocasionally work with JS.

 ## Contact me on Discord!